 Choosing a training provider for your ILM Qualification

-Here at Bright Direction Training we are an accredited ILM Centre offering the full range of qualifications.
+Here at Bright Direction Training, we are an accredited ILM Centre offering the full range of qualifications.
 All our training is delivered by highly qualified staff with extensive experience in the world of business and management.
-Our focus is to believe in the people and organsations we work with to provide the highest quality of teaching and learning.
+Our focus is to believe in the people and organisations we work with to provide the highest quality of teaching and learning.
 We can support both business and individual needs with our unique client-focused approach.

 In the words of Richard Branson: